cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

 Peter ...

 ### Peter Horsfall
-Peter has been contributing to Cardano since 2021.
-Peter has been involved in finance since the early 2010s, with 11 years at National Australia Bank (NAB) specialising in legal operations and transformation through emerging technologies.
-He is also the director and founder of Executive Portlets Pty Ltd, a software company focused on executive tools.
-He has a deep passion for blockchain technology and its potential to drive community governance.
-He has served as a Delegate Representative (DRep) since 2024, contributing to the ecosystem’s decision-making.
-Nominated by his peers, he had the honour of signing the Cardano Constitution in Argentina.
-Peter has hosted meetups and workshops in Melbourne and Sydney and played a key role in organising Cardano’s booth at the 2024 Australia Crypto Convention.
+As an active Cardano community member since 2021, Peter has served as a Delegate Representative (DRep) since 2024, contributing to the ecosystem’s governance.
+Nominated by his peers, he had the honour of signing the Cardano Constitution in Argentina, a significant milestone.
+Peter has hosted meetups and workshops in Melbourne and Sydney and played a key role in organising Cardano’s only booth at the 2024 Australia Crypto Convention in Sydney.
+With over a decade of experience in finance, Peter works at National Australia Bank (NAB), specialising in legal operations and transformation through emerging technologies.
 He brings his expertise, networks, and enthusiasm to strengthen Cardano’s presence in Oceania and beyond.

 {% include social-links.html
   x="blockchain_pete"